helloideabox/powerpack-lite-beaver-builder/readme.txt

 === PowerPack Lite for Beaver Builder ===
 Contributors: ideaboxcreations, puneetsahalot, ibachal
-Tags: beaver builder, powerpack, beaver addons, page builder, page builder plugin, design, wysiwyg, front-end builder, drag and drop builder, editor, front-end editor, page layout, visual builder
+Tags: beaver builder, beaver builder addon, row separator, beaver builder modules, powerpack, beaver addons, page builder, page builder plugin, design, wysiwyg, front-end builder, drag and drop builder, editor, front-end editor, page layout, visual builder
 Requires at least: 3.6
-Tested up to: 4.5
+Tested up to: 4.6.1
 Stable tag: trunk
 License: GPL2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PowerPack Lite for Beaver Builder adds row separators, gradient background, overlay effects, column shadows and round corner settings to Beaver Builder.
+PowerPack Lite for Beaver Builder extends Beaver Builder with custom options, modules and page templates.

 == Description ==

-= What Is PowerPack for Beaver Builder =
+= What Is PowerPack for Beaver Builder? =

-PowerPack extends the functionality of Beaver Builder with its custom, creative and unique modules.
-There are 30+ easy to use, drag & drop design elements that will speed up your website development process without the need of writing code.
-It's also packed with lead generation modules like Call to action buttons, popup box, banner creator and much more.
-With PowerPack you can build stunning websites in a few hours with zero coding.
+PowerPack for Beaver Builder is a built by [Beaver Addons](https://wpbeaveraddons.com).
+It extends the functionality of Beaver Builder with its custom, creative and unique modules.
+There are 35+ easy to use, drag & drop design elements, sections, row templates and page templates that will speed up your website development process.
+You will be able to build professional websites without writing code.
+It's also packed with lead generation modules like Call to action buttons, popup creator, banner creator and much more.
+With PowerPack Beaver Builder addon you can build stunning websites in a few hours with zero coding.

-Head over to our [website](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link "PowerPack for Beaver Builder Demo") to explore the PowerPack.
+Head over to [PowerPack Beaver Builder addon website](https://wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link "PowerPack for Beaver Builder") to explore the addon.

 > **Premium Support**
 >
-> The PowerPack team tries to answer all questions at the earliest on the WordPress.org forums.
+> The PowerPack Beaver Builder addon team tries to answer all questions at the earliest on the WordPress.org forums.
 Please feel free to post questions or bug reports, but for quick support, we recommend purchasing a PowerPack license.
 >
-> Along with the great support, there are 30+ custom modules that will make your life easier for building websites.
+> Along with the great support, there are 35+ custom modules, pre-made sections and beautifully designed page template sets that will make your life easier for building websites.
 You will be able to build beautiful, professional websites faster than ever. [**Get a license today.**](https://www.wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-support-cta "PowerPack for Beaver Builder Premium Version")
 >